 Main Power Over Ethernet (PoE) Switch

-We make use of Power Over Ethernet (PoE) switches at many edge locations in our network to power devices through their ethernet cables.
+We use Power over Ethernet (PoE) switches at many edge locations in our network to power devices over Ethernet cables.

-The switch shown above is located centrally where all of the CAT6 ethernet connections in our home terminate.
+The switch shown above is located centrally, where all of the CAT6 Ethernet connections in our home terminate.
 It powers our Surveillance Cameras, IP Telephones, Access Points, etc.

 Home Media System